Once Again: Who Should Be Involved in Fund Development and How?

 • Board members should provide an annual donation, be able to generate contributions from other sources or donate time. (“give or get” policy).

-• Two type of persons should be involved in development.
+• Two type of of board members should be directly involved in development.
 One is the talented person who is highly comfortable with the development process.
 The other is the person who may lead other board members to unknown sources.
 For example: relatives, neighbors, college friends, etc. who can contribute.
 At least three or four board members need to be in the former category.
 All board members are obligated to alert the CEO to other leads they may encounter and assist with introductions, if appropriate.

 The CEO and the Board

 • There needs to be a robust partnership between the board and CEO if there is to be effective and efficient fund-raising.
-The CEO should act as a lookout for fund development potentials and then alert board members to support his/her activities, after the board has approved the project and is prepared to make a proposal.
+The CEO should act as a lookout for fund development potentials and then alert board chair to support his/her activities, after the board has approved the project and is prepared to make a proposal.

 • With the aid of legal counsel, establish a development foundation.
 It needs to have its own small board and a volunteer as its leader.
 The board needs to have full understanding that the parent board is responsible for fund expenditures.
 Otherwise conflicts can arise between the two boards on fund deployments.
 A foundation can also be helpful current traumatic conditions because its total focus is on fund development.